repros-dev/trace-model/README.md

 ## Run and confirm the reproducibility of the demonstration

-The demonstration and its products are stored under in the `demo` directory tree:
+The demonstration and its products are stored in the `demo` directory tree:
 ```
 trace-model$ tree demo
 demo